Images of function and distribution spaces under the Bargmann transform: Characterizations of and , and their duals

 for every $R>0$, and that the topology on $A(\cc d)$, induced by the latter sum, remains the same.
-Hence, if we let $\mathfrak V_df$ be the power series expansion in \eqref{Powerseries} when $f\in \maclH _\flat '(\rr d)$ is given by \eqref{fHermite}, it follows that $\mathfrak V_d$ is continuous and linear from $\maclH _\flat '(\rr d)$ to $A(\cc d)$.
+Hence, if we let $\mathfrak V_df$ be the power series expansion in \eqref{Powerseries} when $f\in \maclH _{\flat _1} '(\rr d)$ is given by \eqref{fHermite}, it follows that $\mathfrak V_d$ is continuous and linear from $\maclH _{\flat _1} '(\rr d)$ to $A(\cc d)$.

 Furthermore, since the Taylor series for an analytic function is unique, it follows that $\mathfrak V_d$ is injective, and since every entire function is equal to its Taylor series, it also follows that $\mathfrak V_d$ is surjective.

-The uniqueness assertion follows from the fact that any polynomial on $\cc d$ is the image of an element belonging to $\maclH _\flat (\rr d)$, and the fact that such polynomials are dense in $A(\cc d)$.
+This gives the first part of Theorem \ref{flatSpacesCharDual} (1), and the second part follows by similar arguments and is left for the reader.